 Welcome

-I am a University Scholar and Associate Professor of Political Science in McMaster University, Canada.
-My work focuses on authoritarian resilience and the political representation of women and ethnic minorities.
-I am interested in the socio-political developments in East and Southeast Asia, especially given my early education and work experience in Singapore.
-I am pursuing several interrelated research projects.
-The first is the completion of my book manuscript on Hegemonic Party Survival in Singapore and Taiwan, and the second concerns the effects of electoral manipulations and social media on authoritarian regimes.
-Additionally, I am also working on the impact of digital technology on democracy.
-You will find more information about my research, teaching and other collaborations on this website.
+I am an University Scholar and Associate Professor of Political Science in McMaster University, ON Canada.
+My research focuses on the sources of authoritarian resilience and political representation of women and ethnic minorities, especially in East and Southeast Asia.
+Currently, I am working on the impact of digital technology and social media, especially in authoritarian regimes.
+You will find more information about my research, teaching and collaborative activities on Asia in this website.

 Thank you for visiting!